Skip to main content

 Cluster monitoring

-AKS Automatic simplifies monitoring your cluster using Container Insights which offers a detailed monitoring solution for your containerized applications running on AKS.
+AKS Automatic simplifies monitoring your cluster using Container Insights.
 It gathers and analyzes logs, metrics, and events from your cluster and applications, providing valuable insights into their performance and health.

 To access this feature, navigate back to your AKS cluster in the Azure portal.
-You should see the Monitoring section in the left-hand menu.
-Click it to view a high-level summary of your cluster's performance.
+You should see the Monitoring section in the menu.
+Select it to view a high-level summary of your cluster's performance.

 Cluster metrics